open-metadata/OpenMetadata/docs/openmetadata/connectors/snowflake.md

 Your `snowflake.json` configuration file should now be fully configured and ready to use in an ingestion workflow.

-To run an ingestion workflow, execute the following command from the `openmetadata/snowflake` directory you created in Step 1.
+To run an ingestion workflow, execute the following command from the `openmetadata` directory you created in Step 1.

 ```bash
 metadata ingest -c ./snowflake.json